Under Napoleon, Hövelhof became part of the Kingdom of Westphalia, with Kassel as its capital.

 In the fall of 1945, my father took me to Hamburg, where I attended secondary school while my mother and brother remained in Hövelhof.
 I slept in my father's office until he found appropriate housing for the whole family.
 But that is a different story.

-children in those precarious times.
+during those precarious times.

 *